UnafeDev/Discord-Leaker/README.md

 I take no part in, nor do I endorse, any activities you choose to perform or add with this tool.

+# Download
+The most recent build is in releases

 # Editing
 make sure to change these attributes :